The success secrets of the 50/50 coaches

 Some things never change.
 Whatever coaching qualification taken or extra materials bought, the old words of wisdom come into play; 'it's not what you've got, it's what you do with it, that counts'.
 This also applies to knowledge, and of course to a squad of football players.

-'Coaches should put sessions & drills on with the aim of the players actually reproducing in game situations'
+'Coaches should put sessions & drills on with the aim of players actually reproducing in game situations'

 THE SAME BUT DIFFERENT

 Football is great because people all want to win but have to do it in different ways.
 There’s even more of a difference dependant on a coach's expected outcome.
 Some will either want to develop players or higher up the levels need to win matches.